Trying to decide between Magic Kingdom and Hollywood Studios? We can help!

 As far as restaurants goes, we sincerely hope that Hollywood Studios improves it’s quality, though the additions of quick-service locations in Star Wars: Galaxy’s Edge have helped their cause.
 Magic Kingdom simply wins out in this category for the number of high quality restaurants and quick-service locations.

-For entertainment, Magic Kingdom has unrivaled attractions in the Disney Enchantment fireworks display and other beloved shows, parades and performances.
+For entertainment, Magic Kingdom has unrivaled attractions in the Happily Ever After fireworks display and other beloved shows, parades and performances.
 Those are hard to beat, but Hollywood Studios has the popular Fantasmic! show and great stage shows for guests to enjoy.

 Ultimately, each traveling party will determine which park is best for their needs – but we hope that everyone gets the chance to experience both of these parks as both are worth spending a full day inside!